 - Moral rights (such as attribution)

 Copyright usually expires 50 to 100 years after the creator has died, depending on the jurisdiction.
-In some countries, copyright formalities must be established for copyright to be granted, others recognise any complete work without formal copyright registration.
-For the most part, however, Copyright comes into existence automatically at the point that an original creative work is made.
+In some countries, copyright formalities must be established for copyright to be granted, others recognise any complete work without a formal copyright registration.
+For the most part, however, Copyright comes into existence automatically at the point that original creative work is made.

 The violation of intellectual property rights is called “infringement”.
 This term is used in regard to design rights, patents, copyrights and trade marks. infringement may be treated as a breach of civil law or criminal law, although this depends on the type of intellectual property, the country where it occurs and the nature of the action.